Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 12. Do I need to provide any additional forms or documents with my CSS Profile application?

 13. I’m an international student.
-Do I need to submit the CSS Profile Application and the Columbia Journalism Scholarship Aid Application?
+Do I need to submit the CSS Profile Application and the Columbia Journalism Scholarship Supplement?

 a.)
 Yes.
 Non-U.S. Citizens will need to complete both forms to be considered for scholarship aid.